-What is a Learning Community?In a learning community, two or more classes are “paired,” and a group

-  of students enrolls in both of the paired courses.
+What is a learning community?In a learning community, two or more classes are “paired,” and a group of students enroll in both of the paired courses.

-  Because students are taking the same classes together, strong bonds form as they study together,

-  support each other, and learn from one another.
-Likewise, faculty work together integrating course

-  materials in order to emphasize the connections between the subject areas.
+Because students are taking the same classes together, strong bonds form as they study together, support each other, and learn from one another.
+Likewise, faculty work together integrating course materials in order to emphasize the connections between the subject areas.

 The collaboration the connection among and between faculty and students creates a “community of learners” that enhances each member’s experience while members of the community gain a cross-curricular view of subjects.